Link: The Faces of Evil - Release Date Investigation

 Sections:

-File Date Checkup -- A Lack of Magazine Coverage -- Newspaper Clues -- The Release Window As Of Writing
+File Date Checkup -- A Lack of Magazine Coverage -- Newspaper Clues -- Deep Into The Magazines -- The Release Window As Of Writing

 File Date Checkup